yzyly1992/PDF2IDML/README.md

 - [[minecart]](https://github.com/felipeochoa/minecart): Coding running error since the wrong pdfminer library using.

 Since there is no ideal direct solution so far, the next step would deep down the pdfminer library and SimpleIDML library to extract and convert the raw data instead of indirectly converting to other formats.

+#### Beta 0.0.5 - 12/3/2019

+Check the [[SimpleIDML]](https://pypi.org/project/SimpleIDML/) document and test it on a project example.
+SimpleIDML has basic functions of parsing and reading IDML files, extracting contents and structures of an IDML, inserting elements to IDML, merging multiple IDML together, converting different formats related to IDML.

+However, SimpleIDML does not have ability to compose new elements from raw data.
+What we need first step is to writing a composer that can format the raw data into the element that SimpleIDML can directly add or insert.
+Before this, we need to study about the standard structure of IDML. [[IDML Specification]](https://wwwimages.adobe.com/content/dam/acom/en/devnet/indesign/sdk/cs6/idml/idml-specification.pdf)